damienteo/WDI-Project-2-Grace/README.md

 # WDI-Project-2-Grace
-Grace is a Gratitude Journal, done as part of Project 2 under General Assembly Singapore's Wed Development Immersive.
+Grace is a Gratitude Journal, done as part of Project 2 under General Assembly Singapore's Web Development Immersive.
 The project involves languages such as HTML, CSS, Javascript, and packages such as Node, Express, and PostgresSQL.

 # About
 Problem: People want to be happier.<br />